MEDIMAGE 714 : Fundamentals of Clinical MRI

 Class representatives are students tasked with representing student issues to departments, faculties, and the wider university.
 If you have a complaint about this course, please contact your class rep who will know how to raise it in the right channels.
 See your departmental noticeboard for contact details for your class reps.

-Postgraduate courses do not have a Class Representative.
-However, the Medical Imaging Postgraduate Student Representatives can take feedback to the Medical Imaging Board of Studies.
+Postgraduate courses do not have a class representative; instead, they have programme/specialisation representatives who can take feedback to the Medical Imaging Board of Studies.
 Contact details for these representatives may be found in the 'Medical Imaging Programme Information' on Canvas.

 Inclusive Learning